“In the middle of difficulty lies opportunity.” Albert Einstein.

 Minimum Payment Policy: There is a two (2.0) hour minimum for alternative dispute resolution (“ADR”) sessions scheduled for a half-day and a five (5.0) hour minimum for ADR sessions scheduled for a full-day, which will be billed at the hourly rate set-forth in the Engagement Letter provided to you by our office.
 The hourly rate may vary depending on the circumstances involved in a particular matter, so please contact our office for specifics.
 All time following the first two (2.0) or five (5.0) hours of an ADR session (depending on whether the session is scheduled for a half-day or full-day) will be charged in half-hour increments, rounded-up to each succeeding half-hour, and the attorneys for the parties will be billed for their respective portions of such additional fees subsequent to the ADR session in accordance with the terms of the Engagement Letter, unless expressly agreed-to otherwise.

-Payment Policy: Final payments are due within fifteen (15) days of the ADR session.
+Payment Policy: Final payments are due immediately following the ADR session.
 A 5% late fee (5% of the invoice) will be applied to invoices for which payment has not been received by Rochen Mediation within thirty (30) days of the ADR session.
 A 10% late fee (10% of the invoice) will be applied to invoices for which payment has not been received by Rochen Mediation within forty-five (45) days of the ADR session.
 A 15% late fee (15% of the invoice) will be applied to invoices for which payment has not been received by Rochen Mediation within sixty (60) days of the ADR session.
 A 20% late fee (20% of the invoice) will be applied to invoices for which payment has not been received by Rochen Mediation within seventy-five (75) days of the ADR session.
 A 25% late fee (25% of the invoice) will be applied to invoices for which payment has not been received by Rochen Mediation within ninety (90) days of the ADR session, and the late fee will continue to increase by 5% of the total invoice for each day following the initial ninety (90) days until the full payment is received by Rochen Mediation.
 Failure to submit payment within ninety (90) days of the ADR session may also result in the pursuit of formal legal action.
 Should Rochen Mediation be forced to pursue legal action to recover fees associated with the ADR session, the jurisdiction for such action will be Palm Beach County, Florida, and Rochen Mediation will have the right to recover reasonable attorneys’ fees and costs associated with pursuing any such action, which will be charged at the hourly rate reflected in the Engagement Letter sent by Rochen Mediation to respective counsel when the ADR session was scheduled.
 Alternatively, in accordance with the express terms of the Engagement Letter, Rochen Mediation will have the right and option to raise the non-payment issue directly with the Court in the case that is the subject of the ADR session and will have the right to recover reasonable attorneys’ fees and costs associated with same, which will be charged at the hourly rate reflected in the Engagement Letter.
 Rochen Mediation is a neutral and shares no relationship with any of the parties to any ADR session; accordingly, counsel for the respective parties to an ADR session administered by Rochen Mediation are responsible for ensuring that the fees associated with their portion of the ADR session are paid promptly in accordance with this Payment Policy.

 Cancellation Policy: There will be a cancellation fee equal to two (2.0) hours of the mediator’s hourly rate reflected in the Engagement Letter for a half-day ADR session that is rescheduled or cancelled (for whatever reason) within ten (10) full calendar days of the scheduled ADR session.
 There will be a cancellation fee equal to five (5.0) hours of the mediator’s hourly rate reflected in the Engagement Letter for a full-day ADR session that is rescheduled or cancelled (for whatever reason) within ten (10) full calendar days of the scheduled ADR session.